learnamp/api-docs/source/includes/_users.md

 secondaryTeamIds | [376,377] | Array of Team IDs of seconary teams managerId | 1 | User ID of this user's Manager (override manager, not primary team manager) skipInvitation | true | Skip sending the user an invitation email immediately.
-If skipInvitation is not set, the user will be immediately sent an invitation email
+If skipInvitation is not set, the user will be immediately sent an invitation email hireDate | 2021-02-28 | Employment start date for user in ISO 8601 date format customFields | [{ name: "Employee ID", value: "12-34-56" }] | CustomFields param is an array, of name/value pairs for custom fields.

 > 201 Created - successful response: